-The French-Syrian double bassist considers his unique technical journey, the inspiration he drew from crustaceans, and the benefits of playing a waiting game
+The French-Syrian double bassist, who turns 90 today, considers his unique technical journey, the inspiration he drew from crustaceans, and the benefits of playing a waiting game

 It was precisely because I didn’t have a double bass teacher that my technique was able to develop the way it did.
 And because I wasn’t following the traditional method, I was free to find easier ways of doing things.

 Refusing to question why things are done a certain way means closing off your mind to alternatives you aren’t even aware of yet.
 As a child I watched my brother playing artificial harmonics on his violin and, because at that time I wasn’t aware that it was considered almost impossible, copied him on my bass without giving it a second thought.